andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/02-audition.md

 this but we want to get some more looks at a smaller group."

 This is the moment that I realize what an unbelievable opportunity I have.
-I can see the genuine pain in Mark's face when he has to tell people they've been cut.
+I can see the anguish in Mark's face when he has to tell people they've been cut.
 He's genuinely uncomfortable.
 The choreographer could be an asshole.
 The choreographer could have taken glee in cutting people.
 But each number he reads *pains* him.